 Garlic has been revered for its medicinal properties, including its ability to fight bacterial infections.
 This makes it a potent remedy for tooth abscesses.
 Allicin, the main active compound in garlic, has significant antibacterial qualities that can aid in combating the bacteria causing the abscess.

-To use garlic as a remedy, crush a garlic clove to create a paste and apply it directly to the affected area.
+To relieve pain from a tooth abscess, crush a garlic clove to create a paste and apply it directly to the affected area.
 Leave it on for a few minutes before rinsing with warm water.
-Repeat this process daily until the symptoms subside.
-Remember, the taste can be strong, and it may cause a burning sensation initially, but the benefits could be worth it.
+Repeat this process daily while waiting to see a dentist.

 7. Essential Oils

 Essential oils, including tea tree, clove, and thyme, are widely recognized for their antimicrobial and anti-inflammatory properties.
 Tea tree oil is a potent antibacterial that can help disinfect the area around a tooth abscess.
 Clove oil, known for its numbing properties, can alleviate tooth pain, while thyme oil targets bacteria that cause infections.
 To use essential oils for a tooth abscess, dilute a few drops of the oil in a carrier oil, such as coconut oil, and apply it to the affected area with a cotton swab.
 Alternatively, adding a couple of drops to a glass of water can make an effective mouth rinse.
-However, be cautious and avoid ingesting these oils.
+Essential oils should not be ingested nor applied undiluted, so use caution when trying this home remedy.

-Coconut oil is another natural remedy that can be beneficial for oral health due to its antibacterial and anti-inflammatory properties.
-Oil pulling with coconut oil can help reduce bacteria in the mouth, decrease inflammation, and promote healing of the gum tissue.
+Oil pulling, commonly done with coconut oil, is another home remedy that can be beneficial for oral health due to its antibacterial and anti-inflammatory properties.
+Oil pulling can help reduce bacteria in the mouth, decrease inflammation, and promote healing of the gum tissue.
 Swish a tablespoon of coconut oil in your mouth for 15-20 minutes, then spit it out and rinse your mouth with warm water.
-Performing this daily can help manage symptoms associated with a tooth abscess.
+Performing this daily can help manage symptoms associated with a tooth abscess while you seek further treatment.

 9. Aloe Vera